 When compiling your resume, you need to name your accomplishments.
 Your resume is no place to be humble—if you don’t inform the reader about what you’ve done, no one else will.
-Whether you’re a beginner or a veteran professional, your achievements should clearly state that you had a goal and it was achieved.
+Whether you’re a beginner or a veteran, your achievements should clearly state you had a goal how you achieved it.
 This demonstrates your effectiveness and determination.

-Keywords remain a crucial part in describing your accomplishments, and it is most important to use these words wisely.
-Commanding keywords should be used to indicate the importance and degree of those achievements.
-This is the point of your resume in which to sell yourself, and even “brag” a little.
+Keywords remain a crucial part of describing your accomplishments, and it is most important to use these words wisely.
+Use powerful keywords to indicate the importance and degree of those achievements.
+This is the point of your resume to sell yourself and even “brag” a little.
 You may want to incorporate a little industry lingo and terminology related to your position.
 This could dazzle your potential employer, showing that you’re knowledgeable and experienced.

 This is part of a Sales Executive Resume to show you accomplishments: